eens1/en/content/apologetics/against-vatican-ii/antipopes-exposed/francis/antipope-francis-says-that-god-cannot-do-all-things.md

 ---
-title: "Antipope Francis says that God cannot do all things"
 date: 2024-12-19
+title: Antipope Francis says that God cannot do all things
+video: true
 ---

 {{< youtube TeMshRKDSkQ >}}